Kimi-Yaps/rental-map/README.md

 ## Key Files

 - **App.tsx**: Sets up Ionic, routes, and page navigation.
-- **Home.tsx**: Main landing page with search, recommendations, and navigation bar.
-- **HomeSearched.tsx**: Displays property search results and allows for search recommendations.
-- **HomeBestFIt.tsx**: Lets users select the best fit property type.
-- **landlordHome.tsx**: Landlord dashboard with a button to list a property.
+- **landlordHome.tsx**: The starting point for a landlord to list a property.
+- **PropertyType.tsx**: Allows the user to select a property type (Home, Hotel, Unique).
+- **HomeBestFIt.tsx**: Allows the user to select the type of "Home" property.
+- **LocationStepPage.tsx**: Step 1 of the property creation process, handles the property's location.
+- **AmenitiesStepPage.tsx**: Step 2 of the property creation process, handles the property's amenities.
+- **FinalReviewPage.tsx**: The final step of the property creation process, displays a summary of the property.
-- **PropertyType.tsx**: Lets landlords select the type of property to list.
+- **PublishPropertyButton.tsx**: A reusable button that handles the actual publishing of the property to Supabase.
+- **DataConvertion.tsx**: Contains the logic to convert the client-side rental draft data into the format required by the Supabase database schema.
-- **supabaseConfig.js**: (Recommended) Centralized Supabase client instance for use throughout the app.
+- **supabaseConfig.ts**: Centralized Supabase client instance for use throughout the app.

 ## Environment Setup